Optimization landscapes of variational quantum algorithms: Introduction

+where $U(\boldsymbol{\theta})$ represents quantum ansatz parameterized by a set of classically tunable parameters $\boldsymbol{\theta}=(\theta_1,\dots,\theta_N)^\top$ (e.g., rotation angles of logic gates~\cite{Mitarai2018,Cerezo2021}).
+Here, $\rho_m$ denotes a quantum state on a Hilbert space of dimension $D$, $f_m$ is some function, and $O_m$ represents an observable, a many-body Hamiltonian, an element of a quantum measurement, or another state.
+For example, in the single-term scenario ($M=1$), it reduces to the widely studied form $F(\boldsymbol{\theta})=\tr[U(\boldsymbol{\theta})\rho U^\dagger(\boldsymbol{\theta})O]$, which arises in paradigmatic VQAs such as the standard variational quantum eigensolver (VQE)~\cite{Peruzzo2014} and quantum approximate optimization algorithm (QAOA)~\cite{Farhi2014}.
+For $M>1$, it generally appears in advanced applications including the subspace-search VQE (SSVQE)~\cite{Nakanishi2019}, quantum autoencoders~\cite{Romero2017}, and variational approaches to principle component analysis~\cite{Bravo2020}.
+Remarkably, similar optimization problems also arises frequently in quantum optimal control, state discrimination and related information-processing tasks~\cite{Bae2015,Ge2021,Ge2022}.

-The quantum-classical hybrid optimization routine has been particularly developed to tackle the above problem, where the quantum routine directly evaluates function $F(\boldsymbol{\theta})$ with any $\boldsymbol{\theta}$ on quantum platforms while the classical updates parameters $\boldsymbol{\theta}$ via algorithmic optimizer.
-Indeed, the gradient-based optimizer is a common choice, due to its empirical efficiency in handling nonconvex objective functions~\cite{Stokes2020}, and an important problem naturally arises about whether this commonly-used optimizer can successfully find optimal solutions to the problem.
-The performance of such a hybrid optimization routine with gradient-based optimizer essentially depends on the landscape of the optimization problem, or the topological structure induced by $F(\boldsymbol{\theta})$, as exemplified in Fig.~\ref{fig2}.
-In practice, it is highly possible for the corresponding landscape to admit obstacles that impede optimizers from obtaining global optima.
-One typical example is {\it false traps} (FTs) that are local but not global optima on the landscape, likely to trap optimizers into suboptimal solutions and to undermine potential quantum advantages.
+To tackle the above problem, quantum-classical hybrid optimization routines have been developed, wherein the quantum component directly evaluates the function $F(\boldsymbol{\theta})$ for any given $\boldsymbol{\theta}$ on quantum hardware, while the classical component updates the parameters $\boldsymbol{\theta}$ using an algorithmic optimizer.
+Since gradient-based optimizers are a common choice due to their empirical efficiency in handling nonconvex objective functions~\cite{Stokes2020}, a natural question then arises: can such optimizers successfully find optimal solutions?
+The performance of these hybrid routines depends critically on the optimization landscape induced by $F(\boldsymbol{\theta})$, namely the topological structure of the objective function.
+In practice, the landscape may contain obstacles that prevent optimizers from reaching global optima.
+A prominent example is the presence of {\it false traps} (FTs), i.e., local but not global optima (as illustrated in Fig.~\ref{fig1}) which can trap optimizers in suboptimal solutions and thereby undermine potential quantum advantages~\cite{Wiedmann2025}.